|

 • Bear Lake is the best first stop for most beginners.

-• Trail Ridge Road is great, but it’s seasonal and often closed in early spring.
+• Trail Ridge Road is a highlight, but it is seasonal and usually closed outside late spring through mid-fall.

-• Wild Basin is my next pick when I want easier parking and less noise.
+• Wild Basin is the next pick when you want easier parking and fewer crowds.

-• Longs Peak is iconic, but I’d save it for a later trip.
+• Longs Peak is iconic, but it is better saved for a later trip.

-How I read a Rocky Mountain National Park map on day one
+How to read a Rocky Mountain National Park map on day one

-When I open a Rocky Mountain National Park map, I’m not looking for the biggest hike first.
-I’m looking for the easiest win, meaning a zone with short drives, good scenery, and multiple backup options.
+The trick with a Rocky Mountain National Park map is not to hunt for the biggest hike first.
+Look for the easiest win instead, which means a zone with short drives, strong scenery, and several backup options if a trailhead fills up.

-I start with the official park maps, then I sometimes cross-check free Rocky Mountain maps on NPMaps when I want a broader view of roads, trailheads, and closures.
+Start with the official park maps, then cross-check the free Rocky Mountain maps on NPMaps for a broader view of roads, trailheads, and closures.

 Simplified hand-drawn sketch map of Rocky Mountain National Park highlighting first-visit priorities like Bear Lake, Trail Ridge Road, Wild Basin, and Longs Peak with main roads, trails, entrances, mountains, lakes, and tundra.Pin

-For a first visit, this is the quick filter I use:
+For a first visit, this is a quick filter for the four headline areas:

 AreaBest forFirst-trip fit